Vida Lahey: Early life

 Frances Vida Lahey was born on 26 August 1882 at Pimpama, Queensland, the daughter of Irish-born farmer David Lahey and his wife Jane Jemima (née Walmsley).
 She had eleven siblings including conservationist Romeo Lahey.
-She attended Goytelea School at Southport, and later studied painting at the Brisbane Central Technical College under Godfrey Rivers.
+She attended Goytelea School at Southport, and later studied painting at the Brisbane Technical College under Godfrey Rivers.
 Her uncle financed a trip to New Zealand in 1902 which inspired some of her earliest exhibited works, as well as helping to set her up to study in Melbourne.
 She studied at the National Gallery School, Melbourne under Bernard Hall and Frederick McCubbin in 1905 and again in 1909.

 During World War I, she travelled to London to be in proximity to her brothers and cousins who were serving with the AIF, as well as to study art when she could.
 She assisted with the volunteer war effort.
 Following the War, she studied with Frances Hodgkins, in the Colarossi in Paris and in Italy before returning to Australia in 1921.